what you need for your twin registry

 This is probably the choice that you will need the most supplies for.
 Here<– is my post for the supplies you will need for exclusively pumping.

-I also highly suggest you read this post my a good friend of mine: How to Breastfeed Twins: The Logistics of Double Nursing.
+I also highly suggest you read this post: How to Breastfeed Twins: The Logistics of Double Nursing.

 You will need bottles, obviously.
 In the beginning, your babies are going to be eating every 3 hours, so make sure you have at least 6 bottles.
 We used Dr. Brown’s bottles because our girls both had terrible reflux.
 We used the Avent bottles with our first, and they worked great.
 I suggest only buying a few of a certain brand in the beginning until you know that your babies will take the bottle.